Back to School, Back to Action: Last Chance to Stop AB 715 + A Win in Texas

 Become A CLES Member

 Help us continue to fight for liberatory education across the country!
-From policy, social media, fundraising, or our podcast, there are countless ways to plug in!
+Whether your passion is for policy work, social media, youth organizing, fundraising, or podcasting, there are countless ways to plug in!
 Submit an interest form today!

 Help Us Continue Our Work!

-Though we have over 150 individual members and 30 organizational members, we only have one paid part-time staff member!
-Help us continue to our important work defending and building liberatory Ethnic Studies by donating today.
+Although we have over 150 individual members and 30 organizational members, we only have one paid part-time staff member!
+Help us continue to our priceless work by purchasing your CLES swag or donating today.